 Historical USD to RMB Exchange Rate

-Why do countries consider the value of China’s currency a political issue?
+Why is the value of China’s currency a political issue?

-As a result of these economic linkages, the RMB’s value relative to the dollar and the euro has been the subject of extensive political debate in the United States and the European Union.
+As a result of these economic linkages, the RMB’s value relative to the dollar and the euro has been the subject of extensive political debate in the US and the EU.
 Critics have accused China of intervening in its currency markets to put itself at a competitive advantage.
-For years, the United States called for an appreciation of the RMB’s value against the dollar on the presumption that this would boost U.S. exports to China and aid American companies that directly compete with Chinese firms.
+For years, the US has called for an appreciation of the RMB’s value against the dollar on the presumption that this would boost US exports to China and aid American companies that directly compete with Chinese firms.

 If China wants to have a dynamic domestic financial system it has to move forward toward having a more market-oriented exchange rate regime as well.

 Criticisms levied against China are often rooted in misinterpretations of international economics.
 All governments that print their own currency can set their currency’s nominal exchange rate, which represents the value of a country’s currency relative to foreign currencies.
 Nominal exchange rates can be adjusted in pursuit of specific policy goals, such as managing price stability and addressing employment levels.

 In contrast, a currency’s real exchange rate is set by market forces and determines the actual purchasing power of a currency.
 Real exchange rates reflect the amount of goods and services in a domestic economy that can be exchanged for goods and services in foreign economies.
 Real exchange rates ultimately have a greater impact on global trade.
 While China fixes its nominal exchange rate, other countries like the United States also intervene in their domestic markets by setting their interest rates.